The Ascetical Homilies of Isaac the Syrian: Reception

 Manuscript 181 of a Syriac translation of The Ascetical Homilies, located at the Monastery of Saint Mark in Jerusalem.
 (Note: For a detailed study of the Syriac manuscripts, see The Manuscript Heritage of Isaac of Nineveh: A Survey of Syriac Manuscripts by Grigory Kessel.)

 A renewed interest in The Ascetical Homilies of Isaac the Syrian has emerged in the twentieth century.
 Nevertheless, Isaac's writings have been held in high esteem within Eastern Christian literature for centuries.
 Yuhanna ibn Bukhtishu (c.
 9th century) said that Isaac spoke "the language of the heavenly ones."
 Explaining the purpose of his writings, Isaac says, "I now compose this homily for the kindling and enlightenment of our souls, and of those who come across it, with the hope that, perchance, some might rouse themselves by reason of their desire for what I speak of, and endeavor to practice it."
 (Homily 23).
 (Note: See Note 1.)

-A beloved spiritual classic in the East, frequent mention is made of The Ascetical Homilies in The Way of a Pilgrim.
+A beloved spiritual classic in Russia, frequent mention is made of The Ascetical Homilies in The Way of a Pilgrim.
 The Russian author Fyodor Dostoevsky owned an 1858 translation of Isaac's writings, and consequently mentions them twice in The Brothers Karamazov.
 This demonstrates the cultural importance of the book in 19th-century Russia.
-Yet not only were the homilies famous in the East, but also in Western Europe.
+Yet not only were the homilies famous in Eastern Europe, but also in Western Europe.
 It is documented that Queen Mary of Aragon (1401–1458) owned two copies of the Catalan translation.
 Notably, Christopher Columbus' son Hernando Columbus possessed a copy of the same translation, and it was likely taken by the translator (a companion of Columbus), Bernardo Buil, on Columbus' second voyage.
 If this is true, it could arguably make Isaac's The Ascetical Homilies one of the first books brought to the New World.

 The Ascetical Homilies are directly quoted in the Evergetinos, in the Life of Saint Cyril of Philea, and in the Philokalia by Peter of Damascus.
 (Note: For a complete text of the Philokalia, see volume four of The Philokalia: The Complete Text compiled by St. Nikodimos of the Holy Mountain and St. Makarios of Corinth.
 Translated by Palmer, G. E. H.; Sherrard, Phillip; Ware, Kallistos.
 London: Faber and Faber.
 1984.)
 The book was also read and quoted by many of the hesychastic writers of the 14th century, such as Gregory Palamas.
 Contemporary spiritual teachers such as Orthodox Saints Ieronymos of Aegina, Nilus of Sora, Joseph the Hesychast, Paisios the Athonite, Evmenios Saridakis, and Seraphim of Sarov attest to the great spiritual wisdom of Isaac the Syrian in The Ascetical Homilies.